jamescridland/podinfra.net/index.md

 A work in progress, this website is intended to be a non-opinionated guide to being the best citizen in the open podcast ecosystem.
 It is a Github website, open for anyone to edit, add to, or debate.

+Give feedback by either [opening an 'issue'](https://github.com/jamescridland/podinfra.net/issues) or by submitting a pull request with an edit; this site at the moment is a single-page, but in time will be split into different sections.

 ### Language used here

 This website is guided by **independence, pragmatism and minimalism**.
 Minimum features should be simple to implement and require no specific skills or libraries.